ameyp-cpp/py-clang-util/README.md

     auto_completer = sublimeclang.SublimeClangAutoComplete()
     completions = auto_completer.on_query_completions(view, prefix, view.position)

+    # List of folders to search in for definition/implementation
+    folders = ["/home/user/project"]

+    # Updated view with cursor at a different position, preferably on a symbol
+    view = View("/home/user/project/src/main.cpp", # file's path
+    	        256, # position in file where symbol is located flags) # CPP flags

+    # Function to be called once execution is finished.
+    # Will be one of
+    # 1. None if no results were found.
+    # 2. A single string if only one result was found.
+    # 3. A list of strings if multiple results were found.
+    #
+    # Each result will be in the format "filepath:line:column"
+    def found(target):
+    	if target == None:
+	    print "Unable to find target"

+	print target

+    # Create the goto object
+    cgb = sublimeclang.SublimeClangGoto()

+    # The first argument should be "definition" or "implementation"
+    cgb.goto("definition", view, folders, found)

 ```
 The completions object returned is a list of all possible completions.
 Each item in the list is a tuple.
 The first element of the tuple is the completion's (i.e. the corresponding reference's) declaration, in the form `Declaration\tReturn-type`.